R-Taneja/handwritten-digits-classifier/README.md

 # handwritten-digits-classifier
-A Tensorflow machine learning model that can identify handwritten digits.
+A Tensorflow machine learning model that can identify handwritten digits with 99% accuracy.